Cambodia Culinary Travel Writing and Photography Retreat Dates

 2016 Cambodia Culinary Travel Writing and Photography Retreat Highlights

-While we’ve stream-lined the itinerary and punctuated the schedule with more downtime, we’ve retained most of the things the 2015 participants told us they loved.
+While we’ve stream-lined the itinerary of this year’s Cambodia Culinary Travel Writing and Photography Retreat and punctuated the schedule with more downtime, we’ve retained most of the things the 2015 participants told us they loved.
 These are the tantalising experiences from last trip that we have in store for you this year:

 - excursions to the enchanting temples of Angkor Archaeological Park, including sunrise at majestic Angkor Wat, a visit to Bayon temple, where the walls provide an introduction to Cambodian cuisine, and trips to more atmospheric off the beaten track temples, such as Beng Mealea and Banteay Srei

-- breakfast noodles at Angkor at a spot where only locals eat
+- Cambodian breakfasts at Angkor at spots where only locals eat

 - a fun Khmer language lesson on basic greetings and food-focused vocabulary